-Major updates given on twinning of Highway 15 and new Fort Sask bridge - FortSaskOnline.com
+Major updates given on twinning of Highway 15 and new bridge - FortSaskOnline.com

 Critical transportation projects are expected to get underway this year.

-Alberta’s Minister of Transportation Brian Mason, Fort Saskatchewan-Vegreville MLA Jessica Littlewood and Fort Saskatchewan’s mayor Gale Katchur made an announcement on Friday (Mar.8) stating construction of a new bridge and twinning of Highway 15 will begin this construction season.
+Alberta’s Minister of Transportation Brian Mason, Fort Saskatchewan-Vegreville MLA Jessica Littlewood and Fort Saskatchewan’s mayor Gale Katchur told MIX 107 construction of a new bridge and twinning of Highway 15 will start this construction season.

-The area is one of the busiest stretches of highway in the Edmonton Metropolitan region, approximately 2,300 vehicles cross the bridge daily.
+The area is one of the busiest stretches of highway in the Edmonton Metropolitan region, with around 2,300 vehicles crossing the bridge daily.

-Mason believes believes the work will decrease the amount of collisions in the area.
+Mason believes the finished work will lower the amount of collisions in the area.

 "Folks will get home quicker, goods and services will move more efficiently and the carbon footprint will be reduced with less idling traffic in traffic congestion," added Mason.

-The work should create over 500 jobs.
+The projects should create over 500 jobs.

 Tenders have been completed for construction on Highway 15 and a contract is expected to be awarded in the spring.
 Tendering for the new Fort Saskatchewan bridge is currently being advertised.